caleb-llh/technical-notes/dns.md

 domain name system
 ### terminologies
-- FQDN: Fully qualified domain name + protocol + path = url
+- FQDN: fully qualified domain name + protocol + path = url
 - zone: domain namespace (a domain excluding its subdomains)
 ### resolving hostname
 ***how does your computer get the IP address of a particular hostname?***